CostacR/GoogleSearchSelenium/ReadMe.md

 To start the test, you need:
-1. Forgive the installation of the environment SELENIUM WD.
+* Install the installation of the environment SELENIUM WD.
-2. Run the test
+* Run the test